Colin-Whelan/userscripts/README.md

 These are my collection of userscripts that I use with [Violent Monkey](https://violentmonkey.github.io/) to enhance websites I use.

+Please be aware that these user scripts are dependent on the current structure of the vendor websites they interact with.
+If these sites update, the scripts may break or fail to function as intended.

 Feel free to copy or modify as you like.

-- Grouped by the site they are used on

 ## Adding Scripts